manavjain99/oscar_buggy/CAPTAINS_LOG.md

 As mentioned earlier, arduino is fucked even with the official ide, a lot of incompatible changes are needed to be done to get the code running .

+2.23 AM
+Not A Joke this RTOS thing, it takes around a page full of code just to send or recieve chars ....

+Fixing flex tape arduino best ,
+Porting to MBED apis , 2nd best using RTOS no best

+issue platformio doesnt seem to upload the code to the  board well

+possible solns tried
+1. Use RTOS ( not building a rocket, dont need )
+2. Port to MBED , rewrite all the stuff ( havent tried  )
+3. Flex tape platform IO ie try led code ( didnt work i think )
+4. use another OS ( ie windows for platform io )
+5. port to fit the native arduino ( ie downgrade )

+Also A little FEEDBACK to myself

+I do need to improve and include these things in these NOTES with proper keywords for finding things easily

+the file(s) location that i have tried and the commit message or ID Keywords for tried planned debug , issue, and NOTEfor imp things